carlerikjohan/functional-arrays/README.md

 ## Background

-I've always been a fan of Javascript, but I've always felt there was something that just wasn't right, something just didn't resonate with me.
+Every since I can remember I have been a fan of Javascript, but recently I felt like something was missing, there was just something just didn't resonate with me.
-After years of working with Javascript through think and thin, through difficult times, and through fun times, it finally hit me!
+After years of working with Javascript through thick and thin, through difficult and fun times, it finally hit me!

-What Javascript (and a lot of other programming languages) is not understanding with it's narrow-minded design approach to the language is: parenthesis are evil.
+What Javascript, and a lot of other programming languages, are not understanding with it's narrow-minded and petty design approach for the language is: parenthesis are evil.
 And far less superior to it's much more versatile cousin; the curly brackets.

-This library is a start to bring back harmony into this world we Javascript developers have to live through.
-It's not solving all the issues sadly (see [Limitations](#limitations)), but it's a beginning of something bigger.
+This library is a start to bring back harmony into this world we Javascript developers have to live in.
+It's not solving all the issues sadly (see [Limitations](#limitations)), but it's a beginning of something bigger, a step towards a world we can see ourselves living in – together!

 ## Install